-The Pets In Need Clinic has a wonderful permanent staff including a dedicated veterinarian, vet technicians, and a receptionist who have years of experience in the animal welfare realm.
-The clinic is also be staffed by over 30 volunteer veterinarians and veterinary technicians throughout the state.
+The Pets In Need Clinic has a wonderful permanent staff including a dedicated veterinarian and five veterinary technicians who have years of experience in the animal welfare realm.
+The clinic is also staffed by volunteer veterinarians and veterinary technicians throughout the year.

 The Pets In Need Clinic offers the same services as most primary care veterinary clinics, such as wellness care including vaccines, heartworm testing, deworming, and flea/tick preventatives as well as radiography, dentistry, and surgery.
-This is not a free clinic; eligibility will be explained by the clinic staff when calling to make an appointment, although emergency and life-threatening cases will be treated regardless of eligibility.
+This is not a free clinic; eligibility will be explained by the clinic staff when calling to make an appointment.
 Payment is necessary at the time of services in order to be able to continue to help others in need.

 To make an appointment, please call 401.270.3832 or visit our contact page.